Ravenstein Seminar (Winter School 2018) – Literature, Affect and Emotion

 Organisation: Kristine Steenbergh (VU Amsterdam), Sven Vitse (Utrecht University), Kristine Johanson (University of Amsterdam), Andries Hiskes (Haagse Hogeschool & Leiden University)

-Speakers: Eugenie Brinkema (MIT), Isobel Armstrong (Birbeck College), Alexa Weik von Mossner (University of Klagenfurt), Frans Willem Korsten (Leiden University) et al.
+Speakers: Eugenie Brinkema (MIT), Isobel Armstrong (Birbeck College), Alexa Weik von Mossner (University of Klagenfurt), Frans Willem Korsten (Leiden University), Hans Demeyer (UCL), Erin Sullivan (University of Birmingham) et al.

 Open to: PhD Candidates and RMa students; OSL members will have first access